Romanian Car Brands

 ARO Logo

-The Romanian manufacturer of off-road vehicles was called Auto Romania, abbreviated as ARO.
-The automobile plant was located in the municipality of Câmpulung and was opened in 1942.
-However, the production of cars began later – after the completion of major construction of the plant in 1957.
-The company produced military vehicles and SUVs, which were supplied to the domestic market and abroad.
+The Romanian manufacturer of off-road vehicles was Auto Romania, abbreviated as ARO.
+The automobile plant was located in Câmpulung and opened in 1942.
+However, the production of cars began later—after the completion of major plant construction in 1957.
+The company produced military vehicles and SUVs, which were supplied domestically and abroad.
 In other countries, the cars were sold under different brands.
 In 2006, the plant was closed due to bankruptcy.

 OltcitOltcit Logo

 The Romanian car manufacturer was a joint venture created by the country’s leadership and Citroën.
 It was located in Craiova in the Oltenia region.
 The company’s main range consisted of two hatchback series: the Citroën Axel and the Oltcit Club.
 After Citroën’s departure, the company changed its name to Automobile Craiova.
 After signing a partnership agreement with Daewoo Heavy Industries, it changed its name to Rodae Automobile.
-It was later replaced by Daewoo Automobile Romania.
+Daewoo Automobile Romania later replaced it.
 In 2008, the plant came under the control of Ford of Europe and was renamed Ford Romania.
 The Oltcit joint-stock company ceased to exist in 1991.

 Rocar